-Look for boutiques and salons if they carry specialty products designed for cancer patients like Chia's Silver Lining whose product focus is anything that promotes overall wellness and comfort or the other side of healing.
+Look for boutiques and salons if they carry specialty products designed for cancer patients whose product focus is anything that promotes overall wellness and comfort or the other side of healing.
 Knowing that our customers have specific needs while going through or recovering from treatment, we researched our product lines thoroughly and developed care packages and products that will meet the expectations of our client’s journey to wellness.

 Look for products that are scent-free or scentless and not made with common skin irritants.
 Give gift certificates, which will allow your friend to pick out exactly what they want or need.
 Make sure the gift you choose is fully refundable.

 - Many in-person and online stores sell bracelets, necklaces, keychains, and other keepsakes to raise awareness for nearly every type of cancer.
 In many cases, some or all of the proceeds go to cancer research.